 As therapists, we know that we want our patients to learn how to be assertive without having to be aggressive, hostile, or submissive, but it is easier said than done.
 Fortunately, dialectical behavioral therapy offers tools to help us teach our patients how to be assertive while being patient and understanding in most situations.
 One of the most effective DBT tools for this is DEARMAN.

 About This Worksheet

 This is the DBT interpersonal effectiveness skills worksheet: DEARMAN.
-This worksheet utilizes the anagram DEARMAN to illustrate the tools needed to be assertive without being aggressive or submissive during confrontation.
+This worksheet utilizes the acronym DEARMAN to illustrate the tools needed to be assertive without being aggressive or submissive during confrontation.